marcobuys/coding-best-practices/README.md

 - Use static methods when possible
 - Use private methods when possible
 - Use protected methods when possible and private is not possible
+- Only write an automated test when it will have a clear and significant positive ROI

 **Version control**
 - Use version control tools